This post may contain affiliate links. Learn more.

 A lighter weight clipper is similarly helpful for home use and self-haircuts, especially when you consider that a do-it-yourselfer usually spends more time cutting their hair than a well-seasoned professional would cutting a customer’s hair.

-Cordless clippers provide plenty of convenience but make sure to check the battery’s power capacity before you buy.
+Cordless clippers provide plenty of conveniences, but make sure to check the battery’s power capacity before you buy.
 Professional clippers often provide for more runtime than clippers made for home use.

 Ease of styling